 When checking into a room you will be given a key(s), Move-in agreement and Room Inspection online through Manage My Housing.
 This Room Inspection is particularly important when charges are assessed at the end of the year.
-You agree to the condition ofthe room, it is your responsibility to maintain the current condition.
+You agree to the room's condition, it is your responsibility to maintain it.
 Please inspect your room carefully, list any discrepancies on your online copy, and submit your notes through the online system.
+You will have 48 hours to complete the Room Inspection.
 Any new damages not on the RIwill be billed to you and your roommate(s).